Advising and Registration Periods

 - Students who earn credit for AS.110.302 Differential Equations and Applications cannot receive credit for EN.553.291 Linear Algebra and Differential Equations.

 - Students who earn credit for AS.110.202 Calculus III cannot receive credit for AS.110.211 Honors Multivariable Calculus.

 - Students who earn credit for AS.110.311 Methods of Complex Analysis cannot receive credit for AS.110.407 Honors Complex Analysis.

 - A student who earns credit in EN.553.291 Linear Algebra and Differential Equations may receive credit for further study of linear algebra or differential equations by enrolling for independent study.
 Normally students will earn 2 credits for such an independent study, but the number of credits may vary and is to be decided by the faculty sponsor.
-These students may not earn credit for AS.110.302 Differential Equations and Applications, AS.110.306 Honors Differential Equations, AS.110.201 Linear Algebra, or AS.110.212 Honors Linear Algebra.
+These students may not earn credit for AS.110.302 Differential Equations and Applications, AS.110.201 Linear Algebra, nor AS.110.212 Honors Linear Algebra.